DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Related work

 \section{Related work}

-Domain randomization as a method for training generalizable reinforcement learning policies has been widely studied over the past few years, both in the context of computer vision~\cite{Tobin2017domain, sadeghi17sim2real, sadeghi2017cad2rl, hamalainen2019affordance}, dynamics models~\cite{peng2018sim, arndt2019meta} and both at the same time~\cite{andrychowicz19learning,du_auto-tuned_2021}.
+Domain randomization as a method for training generalizable reinforcement learning policies has been widely studied over the past few years, both in the context of computer vision~\cite{Tobin2017domain, sadeghi17sim2real, sadeghi2017cad2rl, hamalainen2019affordance}, dynamics models~\cite{peng2018sim, arndt2019meta, tan2018sim, pivotingkragic, Nagabandi2019learning, transferMurtaza} and both at the same time~\cite{andrychowicz19learning,du_auto-tuned_2021}.
 A major challenge, however, is that domain randomization requires the randomization distributions for each parameter to be specified when the model is trained.
 DR essentially trades optimality for robustness: using too wide ranges may have negative impact on the training, making it difficult for the agent to learn a single policy that generalizes to such a wide range of dynamics, while using too narrow ranges would bias the model towards a small set of dynamics values and thus possibly hinder generalization to the real world, as in the case of system identification of point-estimate dynamics~\cite{kolev_physically_2015,allevato_iterative_2020}.

-To this end, multiple methods for automatically tuning the randomization ranges were proposed, such as to minimize discrepancy between simulated and real trajectories~\cite{chebotar19closing} or to directly maximize the expected real-world return~\cite{Muratore2021DataEfficientDR}; however, as these methods explicitly ask for real-world feedback during the process, they require access and careful supervision of the physical setup in order to run the policy trained on the intermediate DR distributions.
-More importantly, this approach presents a challenge from the safety perspective, as policies trained on potentially incorrect dynamics distributions are likely to misbehave when deployed on the real-world setup.
+To this end, multiple methods for automatically tuning the randomization ranges were proposed, such as minimizing discrepancy between simulated and real trajectories~\cite{chebotar19closing} or directly maximizing the expected real-world return~\cite{Muratore2021DataEfficientDR}; however, as these methods explicitly ask for real-world feedback during the process, they require access to and careful supervision of the physical setup in order to run the policy trained on the intermediate DR distributions.

-This shortcoming was addressed in DROID~\cite{tsai2021droid}, which uses a fixed, offline dataset pre-collected in the target domain and optimizes the distribution bounds in an offline and off-policy fashion; however, as later demonstrated through our experiments, this method has a tendency to converge to a point estimate rather than a distribution due to the L2 metric used in the optimization criterion.